8-BitAnt/GMG_Archive/README.md

 Yes, though if you expierence issues please let me know immediately.

-(Keep in mind that Anti Viruses detect false positives with games like Dark Caves 1 & 2 by Hellbound and some others)
+(Keep in mind that Anti Viruses detect false positives with games like Dark Caves 1 & 2 by Hellbound and some others.)